Sukyn/MiniCompiler/README.md

 - Basic arithmetic (+, $\times$)

 ## Translations
-- Imp2Mimp : Just some slight changes on the arithmetic to add unitary operations and simplify what we can, also removes some deadcode (after return and if conditional branches trivially never reached)
+- Imp2Mimp : Just some slight changes on the arithmetic to add unitary operations and simplify what we can, also removes some deadcode (zone never reached after returns) and a basic initialization check of variables
 - Mimp2Aimp : Allocation of our instructions into virtual registers (infinite amount)
 - Aimp2Eimp : Allocation of our virtual registers into actual registers ($ti, $ai, $v0, and in the stack), check out the file register_allocation.ml to see how it is done (interference graph coloration to use the same register for different variables which do not interfere)
 - Eimp2Mips : Translation into assembly language